The Appearance of Progress

 Imports6101

-Argument parser18
+Argument parser16

-Progress reports7
+Progress “reports”7

 Calling main()2

-Between sections12
+Between sections10

-The final two columns count all lines of the script and distinguish between lines-of-code, or LoC, and blank lines, to a total of 72 lines-of-code in a 92 line script.
+The final two columns count all lines of the script and distinguish between lines-of-code, or LoC, and blank lines, to a total of 92 lines-of-code in a 113 line script.
 The middle two columns count lines-of-code specific to prettypretty and distinguish between code that is a constant cost of using prettypretty, i.e., required only once per module or app, in the prettyš column and code that is a variable cost of using prettypretty, i.e., required for each distinct style, in the prettyⁿ column.

-Overall, these line counts are encouraging: Code specific to prettypretty comprises 18 out of 72 or a quarter of the lines-of-code, even though the script does little else than display styled text.
+Overall, these line counts are encouraging: Code specific to prettypretty comprises 18 out of 92 or a fifth of the lines-of-code, even though the script does little else than display styled text.
 Most of the code specific to prettypretty, i.e., 12 out of 18 or two thirds of the lines-of-code, is a constant cost, i.e., necessary for importing types and initializing the terminal.
 Without prettypretty, using literal ANSI escape sequences, the script would still require two lines for first formatting and then writing the progress bar.
-So the line overhead of prettypretty’s one-two-three workflow is 6 instead of 2 lines-of-code or 3× per style.
+So the line overhead of prettypretty’s one-two-three workflow is 8 instead of 2 lines-of-code or 4× per style.
 That seems low for an application that is easier to maintain because all styles are defined in one location, accommodates light and dark mode depending on terminal, looks great in terminals that support better color formats and passable otherwise, and takes user preferences into account.

 The point: With the right library support, separating styles from content for terminals is straight-forward.
 It does take some more code.
 But the potential engineering and user benefits are substantial.
 Moreover, prettypretty is fast becoming that right library support.
 So, if you are maintaining a Rust or Python library for terminal I/O, consider integrating prettypretty’s superior color and style management.
 If you are developing a command line application in Rust or Python, use prettypretty for styling its output.
 Most importantly, if you have questions or suggestions or any other concerns, please don’t hesitate to reach out.
 Of course, that applies to 🦟 bugs 🕷️ as well.